How much sightseeing can you squeeze into six days in a jaw-dropping city like Hong Kong?

 If islands are you thing, you can explore Lamma Island, Lantau Island or Cheung Chau.

 But if you don’t want to go far, heading south presents another option, with beach towns getaways like Shek-O, Repulse Bay and Stanley.
 The environment is slower-paced, more relaxed … you might even forget you’re in Hong Kong.

 Travelers will either stay in Hong Kong city (newer and urban) or Kowloon (older).
 Hong Kong city can be fairly pricy as it’s more modern, urban and it has a lot of shopping and swank.
 It’s a little closer to the airport.
 Across the river is Kowloon is a little older and houses more traditional sights and buildings.
 While I didn’t stay in Kowloon, a cheap budget dive that travelers often like to try are Chungking Mansion.

-I stayed at this hostel in downtown Hong Kong.
-It was convenient and not far from the subway or bus stop.
-People there are friendly and helpful and the hostel is modern, dorms/beds are clean and well-maintained.
+Yesinn @Causeway Bay Causeway Bay, Hong Kong ( map) Conveniently located not far from the subway or bus stop.
+Staff is friendly, helpful and the hostel is modern, dorms/beds are clean and well-maintained.
 You get a curtain for privacy.
-It was a good stay and one I’d definitely recommend.
+I’d recommend.
 I’ve seen a couple of other hostels in the area and this was by bar the easiest and freshest.
 It’s located near the Times Square Area, which is a great location.
 Click here for other hotels nearby.

 Getting around Hong Kong

 Transportation in Hong Kong is efficient and timely.
 Options for getting around are: metro, tram, bus and ferry.
 It’s easy to get around via metro and bus.